nickangtc/intro-to-coding/README.md

 Before we start, it will be very helpful if you signed up for a GitHub account if you haven't already done so.
 GitHub is a place many developers use to host their projects and code for free, and share them with everyone in the world.

-We are going to use an online code editor called Codepen to write our HTML and CSS.
+We are going to use an online code editor called Codepen to write our HTML, CSS, and JavaScript.
 We've already made a template project for you, with all the best settings!
 [Click here to go to the template](https://codepen.io/nickang/pen/xYXzMX).

 So that you can save your progress, hit the `FORK` button on the header bar.
 This will create your own copy of the template - you can also change the title if you like.